-With decades of experience in prevention and the management of interpersonal conflict we are prepared to work with your constituents.
+With decades of experience in prevention and the management of interpersonal conflict, we are prepared to work with your constituents.
 We have learned in the last decade that implementation strategies are central to success.
-Our effectiveness in addressing SAM claims was evaluated through a voluntary survey completed by employees at the end of our online course.
+Our effectiveness in addressing SAMM claims was evaluated through a voluntary survey completed by employees at the end of our online course.
 The results from these surveys may be found in a peer-reviewed publication, the Journal of Child Abuse, with the title: Preventing School Employee Sexual Misconduct: An Outcome Survey Analysis of Making Right Choices.

 The results from 13,000 school employees demonstrated that both employees and administrators demonstrated a statistically significant commitment to behavioral change coupled with an increase in misconduct response readiness and awareness.
 This data is supported additionally by the anecdotal experience of cultural change.